encoding-ninja/per-title-analysis/README.md

-# per-title-analysis
+# Per-Title Analysis
-Analysis provider for adapting your OTT bitrate ladder
+This a python package providing tools for optimizing your over-the-top bitrate ladder per each video you need to encode.

+Documentation will improve over time!

+Dependencies:
+You need to have ffmpeg and ffprobe installed on the host which is running the script.

 Example:
 ```